aspose-tasks/Aspose-Task-Reference-Tutorials/content/english/net/time-recurrence-configuration/work-units/_index.md

 ### Is Aspose.Tasks compatible with all project management file formats?
 Aspose.Tasks supports various project file formats, including MPP, XML, and more.
 Refer to the [documentation](https://reference.aspose.com/tasks/net/) for a comprehensive list.
 ### Can I try Aspose.Tasks before purchasing?
 Yes, you can explore Aspose.Tasks with a free trial.
-Download it from the [official release page](https://releases.aspose.com/).
+Download it from the [release page](https://releases.aspose.com/).
 ### Where can I find additional support for Aspose.Tasks?
 Visit the [Aspose.Tasks forum](https://forum.aspose.com/c/tasks/15) for community support and discussions.
 ### How do I obtain a temporary license for Aspose.Tasks?